thakur-nandan/compute-canada/README.md

 - Login to CC
 - Using modules
 - Creating and using a virtual environment
-- Build everything from scratch using anaconda
+- Building everything from scratch using anaconda
 - Installing Python modules
 - Transfer data
 - Interactive jobs